 The Denver CityPASS is an attractive option for travelers wanting to visit some of Denver’s top attractions at a discounted price.
 However, it isn’t perfect.

-Unlike some sightseeing cards, like the Las Vegas Pass, this pass doesn’t include any guided tours.
+Unlike some sightseeing cards, like Go City’s Las Vegas All-Inclusive Pass, this pass doesn’t include any guided tours.
 I love guided tours, especially when visiting a city for the first time, so I would have liked to see one on the pass.

 Mountains are a pretty big deal in Colorado, and there are some excellent mountain tours from Denver that give visitors a glimpse.
 Adding an option like that would raise the price of the pass and might not be practical.
 But having a mountain tour as an add-on option could make the pass more attractive to travelers who are interested in taking in the natural scenery.